Advanced Flow Management

 Now in more detail:

-To make flow priorities of buildings’ endpoints work the junction requires a "Buffer" – you can see its contents(labeled "Buffer Contents") below the conduit’s contents.
-You can safely ignore it as it doesn’t influence the behavior of the conduit in any noticeable way.
+For building endpoints to follow flow priorities, the junction requires a "Buffer" – you can see its contents (labeled "Buffer Contents") below the conduit’s contents.
+You can safely ignore it as it is just a technical detail.

-Here are some tips that can help you use the mod correctly:
+Here are some tips that can help you use the mod correctly.

 Switch flow directions while the game is paused.
-This will assure that the game will not try to switch any flow directions that you are currently changing to the way they were before(in case you create any illegal junctions in the process).
+This will ensure that the game will not try to switch any flow directions that you are currently changing to the way they were before (in case you create any illegal junctions in the process).

 This mod influences conduits’ behavior on a pretty low level so it might conflict with other mods that do the same.
-However, among all the mods I tested(which were a lot of) practically none showed any significant compatibility issues.
+However, among all the mods I tested (which were a lot), practically none showed any significant compatibility issues.

 you can configure both flow directions and flow priorities of the modded conduits.